 Immediately prior to consummation of the IPO, all 12,546,805 outstanding shares of the Company's redeemable convertible preferred stock, and 35,529 preferred stock warrants that were exercised on May 4, 2022 (see Note 3), converted into 12,359,856 shares of the Company's common stock.
-As a result of this conversion, the Company's net loss per share, basic and diluted, will be significantly different from future filings.
+As a result of this conversion, the Company's net loss per share for fiscal periods in 2022, basic and diluted, will be significantly different from later filings.